NaokoAF/GyroHelpers/README.md

 The first step is to calibrate gyro and calculate gravity, which is done with the `GyroInput` class.

 At the start of the frame, before polling input, call `GyroInput.Begin()`.
-For every received gyro sample, call `GyroInput.InputGyro(Vector3 gyro, ulong timestamp)`.
+For every received gyro sample, call `GyroInput.AddGyroSample(Vector3 gyro, ulong timestamp)`.
-For every received accelerometer sample, call `GyroInput.InputAccelerometer(Vector3 accel, ulong timestamp)`.
+For every received accelerometer sample, call `GyroInput.AddAccelerometerSample(Vector3 accelerometer, ulong timestamp)`.
 After all samples are received, you can query the result with `GyroInput.Gyro`.

 To calibrate the gyro and correct for drift, set `GyroInput.Calibrating`.